Diagnostic Cardiac Sonographer Salary and Job Outlook

 Which Facilities Offer the Most Career Opportunities?

 According to the BLS, the states with the highest number of cardiac sonographers employed are California, Texas, Florida, New York and Pennsylvania.
 Although not all states require diagnostic cardiac sonographers to be licensed, most organizations will prefer certified candidates.

-The typical entry-level requirement for these positions is either a certificate or associate’s degree or completion of an echocardiography certificate program.
+The typical entry-level requirement for these positions is either an associate’s degree or completion of an echocardiography certificate program.
 With the right training and competence, the echocardiography job outlook is very strong.
 Prospective sonographers will graduate with minimal debt and enter into a job market with fantastic opportunities.

-There’s no better time to start considering a career in this exciting, promising field.
-Check out the AIMS Cardiac Sonography Program today for more information!
+There’s no better time to start considering a career in this promising field.
+Check out the AIMS Cardiac Sonography Program today for more information and a successful start!